Package 'EDCimport'

 warn_if_future

-whether to show a warning about dates that are after the extraction date
+whether to show a warning about dates that are after the extraction date.
+Can also be a csv file path to save the warning as csv (see csv_path argument in edc_data_warn).

 Value